-For instance, large studies in veterans in the United States have indicated that soldiers who had PTSD in their youth were twice as likely to develop Alzheimer’s disease by the age of 65.
+For instance, large studies in veterans in the United States have indicated that soldiers who had PTSD in their youth were

 But until now, the mechanisms behind this link have not been elucidated.
 However, researchers from the University Medical Center Goettingen in Germany just moved closer to understanding this mechanism, as they uncover a molecular link between the two conditions.

 The results of the new study were published in The EMBO Journal.

 “Our hypothesis was that various risk factors eventually cause an aberrant activation of many genes that contribute to Alzheimer’s disease,” explains Dr. Farahnaz Sananbenesi, who jointly lead the research with Prof. André Fischer.